pixelgrade/pixcodes/README.md

 === PixCodes ===

-WordPress shortcodes plugin everywhere.
+WordPress shortcodes plugin.
 Loaded with shortcodes, awesomeness and more.

 === # ===